hrdtbs/hrdtbs/README.md

 ### drawing

 I have been an illustrator for about 6 years, and also worked as a Manga artist, but I'm better at drawing portraits.

-I secretly sell my image collection on DLSite.
+I secretly sell an image collections on DLSite.

 ### programing